-If you’ve already looked at the ingredients, you may be wondering about the almond milk.
-In my pre-paleo bake-a-holic days, I found that whenever a boxed cake mix called for water, using almond milk in its place gave the cake an incredible texture!
-This is my first time trying this in a paleo cake recipe and it worked out great.
+If you've already looked at the ingredients, you may be wondering about the almond milk.
+In my pre-gluten intolerant bake-a-holic days, I found that whenever a boxed cake mix called for water, using almond milk in its place gave the cake an incredible texture!
+This is my first time trying this in a gluten free cake recipe and it worked out great.

 One of my friends gave me the idea for this recipe.
 She said I should make some sort of cake with coconut, strawberries, and chocolate.
 It just so happened that I was going to visit her for her birthday so I knew I had to make these for her!

 I had so much fun with her over the weekend.
 I got to do all sorts of girly girl stuff that I love but almost never do.
 Like doing our nails and going shopping for tons of clothes that I won't be able to fit in my closet (ok, it wasn't that bad but I could have lived without all the clothes).
 We watched Sinister which is definitely one of my favorite scary movies.
 Anything I enjoy a lot, I always say it's my favorite but I really mean it this time...I think.
 We had cupcakes for breakfast (or at least I did) and made my pineapple sauce on chicken breast for dinner one night.

 So I think I mentioned this in my last post but I always try to take my own food with me when I travel.
 Whatever I eat on the trip will make or break the next month and a half or so of my life (yes, I get sick for that long just from cross contamination of gluten and it sucks).
 So if I'm traveling and trying to enjoy myself, the last thing I need is to accidentally get glutened.
 I know some other people do this too, many whose reactions are much worse than mine so I figured I would list some of the meals and snacks I took with me that easily survived a 3 ½ hour car ride in my cooler.
 Just in case anybody needs some ideas.